 Important Element #7: Personal Elder law Information Organizer.
 Imagine that you have to take over the decisions for someone else.
 Where do you start?
 What needs to be done?
 Who needs to be contacted?
 Where is everything?
 This often neglected but important part of your elder law plan meets the needs for someone who must make decisions for you.
 This document pulls together all of the important information one needs when you can no longer make decisions for yourself.
 This saves countless hours and hardships for those you love who need to act on your behalf.

 Please don’t wait until it is too late.
 One of your most important choices is who will make your important decisions when you no longer can.
 Don’t let the court or others make this critical choice for you.
 Remember that not every attorney handles estate planning and elder law matters.
 Ask your attorney if he is a member of the National Academy of Elder Law Attorneys.
 If you are missing any of these important elements, then consider contacting your elder law attorney to have your elder law plan reviewed.

-Jerry L. Siefers, Jr. is an attorney with the Siefers Law Office, P.C. in Bloomington.
-He limits his legal practice to elder law and estate planning matters.
-An earlier version of this article was published in Area 10 Agency on Aging’s Over 50 Handbook (2009-2010).
+Jerry L. Siefers, Jr. is an attorney with Jones, McGlasson & Arter, P.C. in Bloomington.
+He limits his legal practice to elder law, estate planning, probate, and mediation.

 Jerry (J.L.)
 Siefers, Jr.